 “How do you do it?”

-“I wouldn’t be able to survive like you have.”
+“I wouldn’t be able to survive as you have.”

 Definition of resilient

-: characterized or marked by resilience: such as
+: characterized or marked by resilience: such a

 a: capable of withstanding shock without permanent deformation or rupture